Line 3 Scarborough: Rolling stock

 The 7 four-car trains used exclusively on the Scarborough line were developed by the Urban Transportation Development Corporation (UTDC), then an Ontario Crown corporation but later sold to Bombardier Transportation.
 The business proposal initially bore little fruit—a proposed pilot project in Hamilton was cancelled after meeting widespread public opposition, and the only other transit systems to use the technology, named the Intermediate Capacity Transit System (ICTS), at the time were Vancouver's SkyTrain and the People Mover in Detroit.
 After Bombardier took over UTDC, it redesigned the technology with newer, longer cars, used to expand the SkyTrain network and also for new installations across the world.
 ICTS was rebranded as "Advanced Rapid Transit" (ART) and became a success for the company.
 Later, the technology was again rebranded, this time as Innovia Metro.

-One unusual feature of the ICTS cars is that they are driven by linear induction motors: instead of using conventional motors to turn the wheels, they push themselves along the route using alternating flat magnets reacting with the distinctive diamagnetic aluminum metal plate that runs down the centre of the tracks.
-This system requires very few moving parts and therefore leads to lower maintenance costs.
-When the car motors are accelerating, they actually lift the car off the track an extremely small distance, repelling against the aluminum plate.
-This micro-lifting prevents the truck wheels from making a solid electrical contact with the track.
-Instead of using the conventional method, in which motive power is supplied by a single third rail, with return current travelling through the running rails, a separate positive and negative power rail are provided on one side of the track.
-With respect to the accelerating trucks and the micro-lifting, the truck wheels have a somewhat larger flange than normal in order to keep the car inline on the track during the micro-lifting.
-The linear induction motors also allow the cars to climb steeper grades than would be possible with traditional subway technology since wheel slip is not an issue.
+One unusual feature of the ICTS cars was that they were driven by linear induction motors: instead of using conventional motors to turn the wheels, they pushed themselves along the route using alternating flat magnets reacting with the distinctive diamagnetic aluminum metal plate that ran down the centre of the tracks.
+This system required very few moving parts and therefore led to lower maintenance costs.
+When the car motors were accelerating, they actually lifted the car off the track an extremely small distance, repelling against the aluminum plate.
+This micro-lifting prevented the truck wheels from making a solid electrical contact with the track.
+Instead of using the conventional method, in which motive power is supplied by a single third rail, with return current travelling through the running rails, a separate positive- and negative-power rail were provided on one side of the track.
+The linear induction motors also allowed the cars to climb steeper grades than would be possible with traditional subway technology since wheel slip was not an issue.